radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/01-introduction.md

 As you will discover in the following chapter RadiantOne Identity Analytics solves this problem thanks to its self-service, compliance driven, access review capabilities.

-### RadiantOne Identity Analytics Access Review Overview
+## RadiantOne Identity Analytics Access Review Overview

 RadiantOne Identity Analytics embeds compliance driven user access review interface.
 Through this interface you can configure an access review perimeter and run an access certification campaign.
 Users will then have to review their entries either online through the GUI or offline thanks to microsoft excel spreadsheet reports.
 At the end of the day, this interface also manages the remediation process so that you are sure that all decisions taken during the access certification campaign are enforced.

-Here is a quick list of the features available in compliance drive access review:
+Here is a quick list of the features available in compliance driven access review:

 - Can configure a precise perimeter of what needs to be reviewed
 - Can mix organisational review and application review in a single campaign